Luna (rocket)

+The 8K72 was the first R-7 variant explicitly designed as a carrier rocket and it incorporated a few features that became standard on all later R-7 carrier rockets including thicker tank walls to support the weight of upper stages and the AVD malfunction detection system, which would terminate engine thrust if the booster's operating parameters (engine performance, electrical power, or flight trajectory) deviated from normal.

+Launches

+Luna 8K72 was launched nine times from Baikonur LC-1/5:

 The first flight of a Luna 8K72 (September 1958), which was to launch the Luna E-1 No.1 probe, ended 92 seconds after launch when the rocket broke up from longitudinal ("pogo") oscillations, causing the strap-ons to separate from the vehicle, which then crashed downrange.

 The second flight of a Luna 8K72 (October 1958), which was to launch the Luna E-1 No.2 probe, ended 104 seconds after launch when the rocket again disintegrated from vibration.

-The third flight of a Luna 8K72 (December 1958), which was to launch the Luna E-1 No.3 probe, ended 245 seconds after launch when the Block A core stage shut down from loss of engine lubricant.
+The third flight of a Luna 8K72 (December 1958), which was to launch the Luna E-1 No.3 probe, ended 245 seconds after launch when the Blok A core stage shut down from loss of engine lubricant.

 The resonant vibration problem suffered by the 8K72 booster was the cause of a major argument between the Korolev and Glushko design bureaus.
-It was believed that the vibrations developed as a consequence of adding the Block E upper stage to the R-7, shifting its center of mass.
+It was believed that the vibrations developed as a consequence of adding the Blok E upper stage to the R-7, shifting its center of mass.

-Luna 1

-The first probe launched by a Luna 8K72 to reach orbit was Luna 1, launched 2 January 1959, which was intended as a lunar impactor mission.
+The first probe launched by a Luna 8K72 to reach orbit was Luna 1, launched on 2 January 1959, which was intended as a lunar impactor mission.
 Luna 1 instead passed within 5995 km of the Moon's surface 4 January 1959, and then went into orbit around the Sun between the orbits of Earth and Mars.

-The fifth flight of a Luna 8K72 (18 June 1959) ended 153 seconds after launch due to a guidance malfunction of the Blok A core stage, leading to engine shutdown.
+The fifth flight of a Luna 8K72 (18 June 1959), which was to launch the Luna E-1A No.1 probe, ended 153 seconds after launch due to a guidance malfunction of the Blok A core stage, leading to engine shutdown.

-Luna 2

-Luna 2 was launched by a Luna 8K72 12 September 1959.
+Luna 2 was launched by a Luna 8K72 on 12 September 1959.
 It was the first spacecraft to impact the lunar surface.

-Luna 3

-The final successful launch of a Luna 8K72 took place 4 October 1959.
+The final successful launch of a Luna 8K72 took place on 4 October 1959.
 The Luna 3 spacecraft took the first photographs of the far side of the Moon.